 BBC Own It – a fabulous online wellbeing platform for children.
 The Own It site encourages children and young people to “Be the Boss of your Online Life” through videos, games, quizzes and information.
 Aimed at children and young people themselves, this site has many contributors who will be known to them, including YouTubers, vloggers, television personalities and gamers.
 The site has different sections, one is aimed at developing skills in vlogging, gaming and creating (whether that’s in skills for making music, writing, photography, video, gaming or more), there’s explanations of words associated with the online world explained by children/young people to adults, there’s a host of video interviews with a range of young people about how to deal with a host of issues which children/young people may come across online, and there are links to a host of places where help can be found if needed.

-How to protect your children on their smartphone – a visual guide to offer parents/carers advice on safer smartphone use for their children to act as a quick reference for parents when discussing smartphones with their children
+How to protect your children on smartphone – advice by Chris Hauk guide to offer parents/carers advice and practical suggestions about safer smartphone use for their children.

 Norton Cyber Safety for Kids – on the site of the providers of a range of digital security and safety products this page provides a variety of articles relating to internet safety, cyberbullying prevention, protecting against smart toy vulnerabilities, monitoring screen time, safe gaming, netiquette, mobile phone safety, parental controls and digital privacy.